ranadewa/CarND-LaneLines-P1/writeup_template.md

 grad: -0.7840469091940641, inters: 688.7358580237942
 ```

-### 2. Identify potential shortcomings with your current pipeline
+### 2. Potential shortcomings with the current pipeline

-One potential shortcoming would be what would happen when ...
+1. Needs images with good lighting condition.
+2. Region of interest is hard coded.
+Will not work with another image set with a different view.
+3. If a car or a tree puts its shadow on a line lane the accuracy reduces.
+4.

 Another shortcoming could be ...

-### 3. Suggest possible improvements to your pipeline
+### 3. Possible improvements to the pipeline

 A possible improvement would be to ...